Marijuana SPAC eyes $125-million in Neo listing

 An investment vehicle devoted to the budding legal cannabis sector is seeking to go public in Canada on the Aequitas Neo Exchange Inc.

-Cannabis Strategies Acquisition Corp. is a special purpose acquisition company, or SPAC.
+Cannabis Strategies Acquisition Corp. is a special-purpose acquisition company, or SPAC.
 A SPAC is a company that raises money in the public markets in order to acquire other businesses within a certain period of time.
 It won't have commercial operations or assets other than cash until such a deal is done.

 The SPAC is looking to raise $125-million to buy one or more private marijuana companies that are valued between $150-million and $300-million, according to regulatory filings made public late Monday.